sciencemath/dailyjournal/README.md

 ---

-### Gym
+### Exercise

-I am not going to the gym every day for the gains, I am going for the mind (cognitive health) and because I seem to stress a lot.
+I am not going to the gym every day for the gains, I am going for the mind (cognitive health) and I seem to stress a lot.

 Biking every other day (~400 calories) starting at level 9 and increasing by 1 every 10 minutes.

-The days I am not biking (every other day) I am running between ~3.5 to ~3.7 miles over a 5k:
+The days I am not biking I am running between ~3.5 to ~3.7 miles over a 5k distance:

 - First minute speed 3.2 incline 1.5
 - speed 7.6 incline 1.5 min 5